geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Add_Users_and_Groups.md

 8. In the **Optional settings** window, select the drop-down arrow to the right of **Roles.**

-9. In the **Roles information** that appears, uncheck **User (no administrator access).** By doing so, all the Microsoft 365 administrator roles are now enabled and available to be assigned.
+9. In the **Roles information** that appears, select **Admin center access**.
+By doing so, all the Microsoft 365 administrator roles are now enabled and available to be assigned.

-10. Select **Global Administrator** and then select **Next**.
+10. Select **Global Admin** and then select **Next**.

 11. On the **You’re almost done – review and finish adding** window, review your selections.
 If anything needs to be changed, select the appropriate **Edit** link and make the necessary changes.
 Otherwise, if everything looks good, select **Finish adding**.

-12. On the **Holly Spencer has been added** page, select **Close.**
+12. On the **Add user** page, select **Close.**

 13. Repeat steps 2-12 to add the following users with all the same data that was assigned to Holly, with the following exceptions: **Do NOT assign a role to any of the following users, and of this group, you should only assign a license to Alan Yoo.
-Alan and Holly should be the only users assigned a license.** <br/>
+Alan and Holly should be the only users assigned a license (an Office 365 E5 license).** <br/>

 	**Licenses.** For Alan, you should assign an **Office 365 E5** license on the **Assign product licenses** page; he must be licensed for a later lab.
 For the remaining users, select the **Create user without product license (not recommended)** option on the **Assign product licenses** page. <br/>